juristr/juristr.github.com/_posts/2016-09-20-ng2-get-window-ref.md

 {% include article-link.html
   url="/blog/2016/09/ng2-event-registration-document/"
-  title="Angular2: How do I register an event listener on document?" text="Learn about @HostListener and host binding properties to register event listeners on the document object"
+  title="Angular: How do I register an event listener on document?" text="Learn about @HostListener and host binding properties to register event listeners on the document object"
 %}

 ---

-Especially Angular 2 isn't only designed to run within your browser, but also on mobiles, the server or web workers where objects like `window` may not be available.
+Especially Angular isn't only designed to run within your browser, but also on mobiles, the server or web workers where objects like `window` may not be available.
 Therefore the suggested approach is to **wrap such objects and inject them through the dependency injection mechanism**.
 This way it is possible to change the concrete runtime instance of a given object based on the environment the Angular application is running. **The result we wanna achieve** is the following:

 ```javascript